Becoming a Childminder

 The full range of Policies and Fact Sheets are available to download FREE OF CHARGE from the Members section of our website as part of NICMA membership once you are registered.

-HOWEVER, NICMA can offer for purchase a full pack of 24 Policies, a template ‘Statement of Purpose’ and Risk Assessment information for any non-members.
+HOWEVER, NICMA can offer for purchase a full pack of 29 Policies, a template ‘Statement of Purpose’ and NEW Risk Assessment & Fire Log Booklet information for any non-members.
 The cost is £25 and this will be DEDUCTABLE from your first year’s Membership Fee once you are registered and join NICMA.

 Click here for more information.